zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 This should generate `settings.json`.

-6. Calibrate Settings:
+6. Calibrate Settings (Optional):

-This step is crucial as it runs a mock forward pass to determine the best fixed-point scaling for the numbers in your model.
-This helps prevent proofs from failing due to arithmetic errors.
-Run:
+This step is *optional*, but crucial as it runs a mock forward pass to determine the best fixed-point scaling for the numbers in your model.
+This step essentially fine-tunes your `settings.json` parameters to better match your actual model and data, which in turn helps prevent proofs from failing due to arithmetic errors.
+You will need to provide a `calibration.json` data file to the `calibrate-settings` command.
+The data in this file must match the (tensor) shape and structure of `input.json`, differing only in the specific values used (which should be representative, not dummy). `ezkl` can use this data to automatically tune and optimize the circuit settings (e.g., scales, constraints, and logrows).
+For the purpose of this tutorial, we will keep things simple and use `input.json` as our calibration data file.
+To commence calibration, run:

 ```bash
 ezkl calibrate-settings -D input.json -M network.onnx --settings-path settings.json